A sandwich with pan roasted chicken breast, tomato, some greens and a healthy sauce!

 First you’re gonna need to cook the chicken.
 You can use a rotisserie chicken or boil the breast.
 But come on… where’s the fun in that?
 I prefer to sauté the breast in a skillet with a tiny amount of olive oil.
 I do the same thing with the chicken I use for my deep dish chicken pie - I suggest you try it, it’s awesome!
 And I’m not saying that because it’s my recipe; OK I do, but really, it’s awesome.

-So, what I do is butterfly the breast (see how to do it in this video, it’s for a turkey breast, but the method is the same) and then pound it with a millet or a heavy rolling pin to make it the same thickness.
+So, what I do is butterfly the breast (see how to do it in this video for how to butterfly a Turkey breast, the method is the same) and then pound it with a millet or a heavy rolling pin to make it the same thickness.
 This will help in an even cooking, with no dry parts!
 After the good pounding I sprinkle some salt and pepper and throw it into a hot skillet until the one side is well browned.
 I don’t stir or anything… I just let it sit there.
-Then I repeat for the other side and bake it for 10 minutes in a preheated oven just to be sure it’s cooked through all the way (though you can skip this step if you’re sure that it is properly cooked in the pan).
+Then I repeat for the other side and bake it for 10 minutes in a preheated oven just to be sure it’s cooked through all the way (though you can skip this step if you're sure that it is properly cooked in the pan).

 While the chicken is baking or resting (you should let it rest for a while) you can prepare all the other ingredients.
 Just wash your greens and blend or shake in a shaker the ingredients for the sauce.
-FYI, I sometimes, instead of this dressing, use this delicious, homemade feta cheese dip.
+FYI, I sometimes, instead of this dressing, use this delicious, homemade Greek spicy feta dip (Tirokafteri).
 It transforms it into a whole new recipe!

 - For the sandwich